JayNg96/IDAssignment1/README.md

 # Design Process

 Minimalism is my way to go when it comes to the design of my portfolio site.
 I am trying to attract new customers with my work, therefore i chose a design that draws attention toward my portfolio and any information i list about my business, not away from them.
 I used whitespace and sticked to only two fonts.
 The color scheme contrast well and the typography have a dramatic flare that draws eyes into it.
 I've only used animations that serve a purpose.
-I've made sure to use high quality images for present my work, which is especially utmost importance for photoraphers.
+I've made sure to use high quality images to present my work, which is especially utmost importance for photographers.

 [My WireFrame](https://xd.adobe.com/view/72873d02-6d23-4f80-9661-f76e45e90fac-27d4/ "assets.adobe.com").